jithin-krishna-k/Zustand-state-management/README.md

 User Details: Enter a user ID and click "Fetch User" to fetch and display user details from the API.

 Example Usage
-// Example of using Zustand to create a store import { create } from 'zustand';
+import { create } from 'zustand';

 interface CounterState {